Thematic units are the perfect way to learn more about a subject. This soup can money worksheet is a great way to teach PEMDAS skills in a soup theme.

 We had a lot of fun planning math problems using this open-ended worksheet.

-If you laminate the worksheet, you can wipe away the answer and use it an unlimited number of times.
+If you laminate the worksheet, you can wipe away the answers and use it an unlimited number of times.